wildpeaches/wildpeaches/src/_content/posts/2020-10-20-yacht-design-with-mathematics.md

 Bezier curves are linear in the control point values, so it's possible to fit a set of $(x,y)$ points to an $n^{th}$ degree Bezier.
 Effectively, this automates the Geogebra step but requires converting a drawn curve to a set of numerical coordinates.

 If you'd like to explore fluid dynamics a bit more, check out Nicole Sharp's [FYFD](https://fyfluiddynamics.com/) blog.
-Optimizing the shape of the hull for smooth flow could be done by adjusting the shapes of the six curves.
+Optimizing the shape of the hull for a smooth flow could be done by adjusting the shapes of the six curves.
 Since they're defined using Bezier control points, a better hull shape could be generated by shifting the positions of a handful of points and running the resulting hull through DELFTship's CFD calculator or [OpenFOAM](https://openfoam.org/).